Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/unwrapping.rst

 Cube mapping projects s mesh onto six separate planes, creating six UV islands.
-In the UV editor, these will appear overlapped, but can be moved.
+In the UV/Image editor, these will appear overlapped, but can be moved.
 See :doc:`Editing UVs </editors/uv_image/uv_editing/layout_editing>`.

 Cube Size